 When you've checked all of their credentials, and you know that you're working with someone who knows what they're doing, you want also to find out how you feel around them.
 If you're not comfortable talking to them and opening up to them, you're not going to be able to get anywhere with your therapy.
-You won't be able to share the problems that you're having, and that's going to mean you stay exactly where you are, or perhaps feel even worse.
 Make sure the person you choose is one that you can talk with about anything, no matter how uncomfortable it might seem.
 It’s ok and completely normal to not jive with the first therapist you try – that’s what helps us figure out the sort of help that we do or don’t need!

 Once you know all of the things you're looking for, you need to know where to look, and one of the best places for you to look is BetterHelp.
 You'll find thousands of great therapists there, each with a plethora of training and experience, and most with multiple different types of certifications and backgrounds so as to better treat all manner of conditions in a well-rounded and multi-faceted fashion.

 Online therapy has been found to be just as effective as in-person therapy.
-In regards to sex therapy in particular, one found that internet-based cognitive behavioral therapy (CBT) was quite effective in restoring sexual functioning, desire, drive, and positive body image for women with sexual dysfunction spurred by breast cancer.
+In regards to sex therapy in particular, one study found that internet-based cognitive behavioral therapy (CBT) was quite effective in restoring sexual functioning, desire, drive, and positive body image for women with female sexual dysfunction spurred by breast cancer.
 Online CBT therapy has also been found to be very effective in helping those with anxiety, including sexual anxiety.

 BetterHelp is available to you anytime, anywhere - you can sit in your favorite chair or get comfortable on your couch while you have your sessions.
 Sessions are fully customizable, and can be held via phone call, video chat, live voice recording, instant messaging or texting, or any combination thereof.
 A quick questionnaire will help us match you up with a therapist with the credentials and experience to suit your needs.
 You can start chatting with them right away to determine if you’re a good fit for one another before even having a session, and can then either start scheduling sessions or choose a new therapist if you don’t feel as though they’re right for you.
-BetterHelp offers convenience, high accessibility, a personalized experience, and affordability just by being an online platform.
-Continue reading below to find reviews of some of our board-certified therapists from people seeking help with similar issues.
+Continue reading below to find reviews of some of our licensed therapists from people seeking help with similar issues.

 “I am a gay man.
-I was matched with Paulette to work on intimacy issues in my relationships due to religious trauma and indoctrination that gave me warped ideas and shame associated with my sexuality, which had rendered me unable to have successful relationships with other men.
-Paulette was an attentive listener, but also swift and no-nonsense in identifying irrationality in my ideas or beliefs.
-She challenged me to be critical of my negative thought patterns, and replace these thoughts with rational thoughts grounded in truth.
-She gave ample techniques and tools for me to utilize and guide me through the difficult process of change for the better.
-Paulette’s strengths are her ability to ask good questions, to listen to understand rather than respond, ability to bring irrationality to light, and her injection of humor in our conversations.
+I was matched with Paulette to work on intimacy issues in my relationships due to religious trauma and indoctrination that gave me warped ideas and shame associated with my sexuality, which rendered me unable to have successful relationships with other men.
+Paulette was an attentive listener but also swift and no-nonsense in identifying irrationality in my ideas or beliefs.
+She challenged me to be critical of my negative thought patterns and replace these thoughts with rational thoughts grounded in truth.
+She gave me ample techniques and tools for me to utilize and guided me through the difficult process of change for the better.
+Paulette’s strengths are her ability to ask good questions, to listen to understand rather than respond, her ability to bring irrationality to light, and her injection of humor in our conversations.
 I’ll keep what Paulette taught me forever.”